LeryCG/Hackathon/README.md

 Displayed message: “404: Page abducted.
 Looks like the aliens took it with them!”

 **Core Message:**
-404 – Page Abducted
+404 – Mars Abducted

 **Call to Action:**
-"Beam me back home 👽" – a button linking back to the main site.
+"Beam me back home" – a button linking back to the main site.

 ## Technologies Used